Dr Michelle Percharde is an epigenetics and stem cell biologist. She carried out her undergraduate degree in Biochemistry

 Sita Mall - MSc student

-Sita is carrying out an MSc in Reproductive & Developmental Biology at Imperial College and joined the Chromatin and Development group for her research project.
+Sita carried out an MSc in Reproductive & Developmental Biology at Imperial College and joined the Chromatin and Development group for her research project.